Mughal Central Asia campaign: Campaign

 Shah Jahan first sent a host of officers, including Asalat Khan and Persian general Ali Mardan Khan to scout the area.
 The first reconnoitre in June 1645 led to the Thanedaar of Ghorband, Khalil Beg, taking Kahmard as its defending force had left to defend Hisar from Abd al-Aziz.
 However, he soon abandoned it and left for Zuhak, which resulted in Nazr Muhammad sending his generals Abdur Rahman and Tardi Ali Qatghan to retake the vulnerable fort.
-Nonetheless, the imperialists pushed on towards Badakhshan.
+Nonetheless, the Mughals pushed on towards Badakhshan.
 Beg deemed the roads to Badakhshan too narrow for the army and noted that they lacked provisions and would struggle in the imminent winter.
 Therefore, they returned to Kabul after looting a few district towns.
-Later in October, a Rajput soldier, Raja Jagat Singh was sent on the second scouting mission to take Khost and build fortifications.
+Later in October the ally king of Nurpur, Raja Jagat Singh, was sent on the second scouting mission to take Khost and build fortifications.
 He chose to build one between Andarab and Sarab which Nazr Muhammad's general Kafsh Qamaq attempted to take, but the 900 men army defended valiantly it until the Uzbeks retreated and reinforcements came, with Jagat Singh returning to Kabul on November 4.
 Meanwhile, Nazr Muhammad's rule was in disarray.
-His general and divan-begi Tardi Ali was exposed to be corrupt, which only made Muhammad more disliked with his people.
+His general and divan-begi Tardi Ali was exposed to be corrupt, which only caused Muhammad's popularity among his people to decrease.
 Abd al-Aziz detained Muhammad and only allowed him to administer Balkh.
 Muhammad, fearing for his safety, wrote a letter to Shah Jahan calling for military help, which reached the emperor in late January 1646.